daem0nc0re/AtomicSyscall/README.md

 # AtomicSyscall
-Tools and PoCs for Windows syscall investication.
+Tools and PoCs for Windows syscall investigation.

 ## Table Of Contents